> Home Care

 Services are provided by community agencies selected for quality and cost.
 Elders must meet specific guidelines for need and financial eligibility to receive services under the Massachusetts Home Care Program.
 Assistance may be offered wherever an elder lives in a community setting: in their own home, with family members, or in elder housing.

 - Homemaker – assistance with daily tasks such as shopping, laundry, meal preparation, and light housekeeping.

 - Personal Care Homemaker – assistance with personal care needs including bathing, grooming, dressing and toileting.
 Registered Nurses develop the care plan and monitor the Personal Care Homemaker’s performance.

-- Chore Services – cleaning and laundry.
+- Chore Services – heavier housework and laundry.

 Care Managers help elders, families, and caregivers access services and programs to manage care needs at home.
 They work as a team with Registered Nurses to conduct assessments, develop care plans, and implement services.
-The care management teams schedules visits and follow-up phone calls with the person to ensure the care plan is working and addresses other issues that may arise.
+The care management teams schedule visits and follow-up phone calls with the person to ensure the care plan is working and addresses other issues that may arise.

 Elder Services covers 23 cities and towns in the northeast Massachusetts region.
 Click here to see our service area.

 The Community Choice program offers MassHealth standard enrollees who are nursing home eligible the choice of receiving their care at home, which can delay or prevent imminent placement in a long-term care facility.
 The Community Choice Program provides assistance with daily living and personal care needs.
 MassHealth recipients must be 60 years of age or older.

 A Care Manager/Nurse team from Elder Services will conduct a needs assessment to determine eligibility.
 This team will work with the elder and his/her family members to determine a plan of care and offer ongoing case management support.